iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 Solution 1 Binary search

-1. It is very similar to the problem Wood cut.
+* It is very similar to the problem [Wood cut](#wood-cut).
 You just need to take care of the accuracy of the results, namely also the int/double casts.
   It is also the hard part of the problem.
-2. Notice the `count` variable is int type, you should test your solution expecially for the line `count += dist[i] / mid;
+* Notice the `count` variable is int type, you should test your solution expecially for the line `count += dist[i] / mid`;

 ```C++
 class Solution {